apizzo1/VBA-Challenge/README.md

 # VBA-Challenge

-Just a note:

-I added all parts of the HW assignment (the main assignment and the 2x challenges) to one .bas file.

 ## Challenge Details

 This challenge was to create a VBA script that would take an excel file containing stock information for multiple stocks from the years 2014 to 2016 and output each stock's: